Covid 19 update

-- Hygienist appointments will be available soon, however they will preform only non AGP-treatment.
+- Hygienist appointments are available and advisable, however they will preform only non AGP-treatment.

 How you can help:

-- With the exception of children and patients with carers, patients should come alone
+- With the exception of children and persons in need, patients should come alone

-- A distance of at least 2 metres mush be observed if another patient is present in the dental practice
+- A distance of at least two metres mush be observed if another patient is present in the dental practice

 - Payment should be made by card where possible